Antarctic Ocean and Atmospheric SciencesCONTACTS

 University of Wisconsin Antarctic Automatic Weather Stations Project and Antarctic Meteorological Research Center

-Byrd Polar Research Center, Polar Meteorology Group, Ohio State University
+Byrd Polar and Climate Research Center, Ohio State University

 AnSlope: Cross-Slope Exchanges at the Antarctic Slope Front

 The Observing System in the Southern Ocean Region: Climate Related Observations (CLIVAR)